← MRI Terms

 Facet arthropathy

 Facet arthropathy is the general term for arthritis or degeneration of the facet joint.
+It may include cartilage thinning, joint-surface irregularity, bone spurs, inflammation (irritation and swelling), and fluid inside the joint.

 Facet hypertrophy